Who’s Luckier?|چه کسی خوش شانس تر است؟

 It was my habit to think about one question always in my life, even when I was a child.
 Who’s luckier than others?

 Years passed and I changed my mind several times about that question.
 It usually depended on the situation and the pressure I was involved in.
-When I was in need of money, I felt that people with money are lucky, or when I was sick, healthy people were the most fortunate ones.
+When I was in need of money, I felt that people with money were lucky, or when I was sick, healthy people were the most fortunate ones.

 But after years of experience, life proved to me that being lucky in each person has a different description.